-- 1. At least one of the electives must be a Fine Art (Dance, Drama, Music or Visual Arts) and at least one of the electives must be an Applied Skill (Technology Education, Information Technology, Home Economics or Business Education) - 2.
+- 1. At least one of the electives must be an Applied Skill (Technology Education, Information Technology, Home Economics or Business Education).
+All students are encouraged to take a Fine Art (Dance, Drama, Music or Visual Arts). - 2.
 Students are strongly encouraged to continue selecting a language class as an elective for as long as possible. - 3.
 Students begin the Graduation Program in their Grade 10 year.
 Careful and thoughtful selection of electives during Grade 9 is important in the beginning to identify a focused area of study which students will be asked to consider and choose as they enter the Graduation Program.